Dude Ranches And Guest Ranch Choices

 Are the ranch owners on site and involved in the daily operations?
 Try to choose a dude ranch with direct owner involvement.
 Shorter chains of command resulting from on-site owners will improve quality control, hospitality, and risk management.
 Marble Mountain Guest Ranch is owned and operated by the Cole family, their children, and grandchildren.
 We welcome you and encourage you to meet our ranch family prior to booking.

 Have you checked the reviews?
 Find out about the public’s perception of who you are going to spend a week with!
-At a minimum, we suggest you read the reviews of your prospective dude ranch choices at Trip Advisor, and Yahoo Travel.
+At a minimum, we suggest you read the reviews of your prospective dude ranch choices at Trip Advisor, and google+.
 Objective voluntary reviews can be invaluable in evaluating the options and may serve you better than references cherry-picked and supplied directly by the ranch or even from a ranch association protecting it’s members.

 Are you choosing a ranch with sound risk management practices?
 No ranch can entirely eliminate all of the risk from your riding, rafting, and other adventures.
 Doing so would destroy the inherent nature and quality of the sports.
 However, ranches should “manage risk” to eliminate unnecessary exposure.
 You should ask if there is a riding skills screening prior to assignments to a horse.
 Are helmets required or at least made available?
 Who are the wranglers?
 Are they certified with First Aid and CPR cards?
 Before you saddle up at the Marble Mountain Ranch, you will be given an informative orientation and a short round-pen riding skill assessment so that we might assign you an appropriate horse and ride suitable trails for your ability.